michaeledgar/laser/design_docs/goals.md

 ## Error Detection
 1. NoSuchMethod detection
 2. Incorrect # of arguments
-3. including already-included module
+3. √ including already-included module
-4. extending already-extended module
+4. √ extending already-extended module
 5. explicit super with wrong number of args
+6. √ super when no super method exists
-6. √ re-open class as module (and vice-versa)
+7. √ re-open class as module (and vice-versa)
-7. No block provided to method requiring one
+8. No block provided to method requiring one
-8. Shadowing of really important methods (private = :xyz)
+9. Shadowing of really important methods (private = :xyz)
-9. Type conflicts
+10. Type conflicts
-10. Constants in for loops (P0)
+11. Constants in for loops (P0)
-11. Useless lhs or rhs in mlhs/mrhs
+12. Useless lhs or rhs in mlhs/mrhs

 ## Optimization
 1. Dead Code Detection